Sawyer Water Filter Squeeze Pouch

 Use these Sawyer 64 fl. oz.
 Water Filter Squeeze pouches together with the Sawyer Squeeze water filter (sold separately) to make potable water while you're backpacking.

+On Sale.
 Sawyer Squeezable Pouch - Set of 3 FEATURES of the Sawyer Squeezable Pouch - Set of 3 Ability to roll up, it takes up virtually no space in your pack Simply fill up the pouch of your choice at a lake, stream or river, screw the filter directly onto the pouch and 1) Squeeze the bag and filter water into your water bottle or container of choice, 2) Drink directly from the filter which has a built in push pull cap for on/off functions, 3) Attach the filter onto most threaded water bottles including 2 liter bottles Kit includes: Lightweight Durable Collapsible Pouches (reusable), Sawyer 0.10 Absolute Micron Hollow Fiber Membrane Screw On/Off Water Filter, Replaceable Pop Up Drinking Spout, Cleaning Syringe Life Expectancy: 1 Million Gallons Guaranteed

 If you need to replace your Sawyer Squeeze Filter pouch-or just want to have a few extras-this set of three 32 oz. pouches is just for you.